-Convertible tops, Naugahyde® dash panels (if your boat is so equipped), and vinyl upholstery can be cleaned using a mild soap and warm water solution also.
+Convertible tops and vinyl upholstery can be cleaned using a mild soap and warm water solution also.
 Rinse after scrubbing with plenty of cold, clean water and air dry in a well ventilated place, again preferably away from direct sunlight.
+For detailed vinyl cleaning instructions see the Nautolex® insert in your owner's packet.

-Vinyl cleaners and conditioners are NOT recommended for use on Bayliner upholstery, as they tend to remove plasticizers that extend the life of the fabric.
+Vinyl cleaners and conditioners are NOT recommended for use on Bayliner upholstery, as they tend to remove plasticizers that extend the life of the vinyl.
 To prevent rainwater seepage at the seams, a coating of Scotch Gard® can be applied.

 Mildew can occur if your boat does not have adequate ventilation.
 Heat alone will not prevent mildew; you must also provide for fresh air circulation.
 If mildew does occur, it often can be removed using a solution of warm water and laundry bleach (one cup of bleach to one gallon of warm water).
 Brush the solution into the affected area, let it sit for 10 to 15 minutes, and rinse with plenty of cold, clean water.
 Air dry in a well ventilated place, once again preferably away from direct sunlight.
 If at all possible, the vinyl top parts of your boat should be stored indoors in a fairly warm, dry place.
 This will greatly extend the life of the material.